Kailyn Lowry Get Candid About Her Family And Reveals If She Talks To Lauren In New ‘Teen Mom 2’ Trailer

 — #TeenMom2 (@TeenMom) February 18, 2019

 Kailyn said she is excited to be “Aunt Kail” and to have her kids know their cousins.
-She revealed that her youngest son Lux and her sister’s child will only be two-years apart.
+She revealed that her youngest son, Lux, and her sister’s child will only be two years apart.

 Fans can catch more of Kailyn and her story Monday night on MTV.